itfanr/ros2-wiki/Windows-Development-Setup.md

 ### Installing Build Tools

+Windows 8.1:
 Press the windows key and type `visual studio tools`, which should find a folder called "Visual Studio Tools".
-Or type `cmd`
+Or type `cmd`.
 In that folder there will be a shortcut called "VS2015 x64 Native Tools Command Prompt".
 Right click on this shortcut and select "Run as administrator".

+Windows 10:
+Press the windows key and type `apps: vs2015 x64 native tools command prompt` then right click on the app with the same name and select "Run as administrator".

 This will open a cmd prompt with the Visual Studio tools on the `PATH` and running as administrator's permissions.
 Anytime you are doing anything you should use this command prompt so that, for example, cmake can find the C compiler and commands like `msbuild` are on the `PATH`.

 It is probably worth right clicking on the shortcut, selecting properties, then advanced and checking the run as administrator box so that it always opens as administrator.